We know what you’re thinking. How can something sheer block out light? Isn’t that, like, oh I don’t know, the whole purpose of a window treatment?

 Well, you’re not wrong.
 But there is something to be said about judging a book by its cover.
 Or in this case, a shade by its name.

 First, let’s cover the obvious.
 Sheer shades are clean, airy, and soft.
 When open, they let in softly filtered light.
 When closed, the light coming in is a bit more diffused.
-Despite all that, sheer shades can still be counted on for superior UV protection, shielding your furniture and artwork from the damaging, fading effects of the sun.
-And the best part of it all is that when open, sheer shades, (thanks to their sheer material!), provide a clear view to the outdoors.
+The best part of all?
+When open, sheer shades, (thanks to their sheer material!), provide a clear view to the outdoors.

 Now let’s talk specifically about Bali Sheer Shades.